OlivierSohn/hamazed/README.md

 # Backlog

+- Win when the sum of shot numbers is equal to the required sum.
+Lose when above.
 - number of lasers available is different for each direction
 - when ship and number go in opposite direction and ship shoots at each iteration it can miss the number.
 To fix that we can require the ship to have speed .5 at max